Dowell-Lab/srworkshop/day10/worksheets/Day10_accessing_a_new_supercomputer.md

 | Rosalind | TICR High Performance Computing | CU Anschutz: Authorized faculty, students, and staff | Must be on campus or use vpn when off campus.
 Requires a password. |
 | Bodhi | Dept of Biochemistry and Molecular Genetics, School of Medicine (david.farrell@cuanschutz.edu) | CU Anschutz  Authorized faculty, students, and staff | Must be on campus or use VPN, and Duo 2-factor authentication using university credentials |

+## How do I find out of my campus has a super computer?

 ## Working on supercomputers

 ### Log in